 These roles also “allow you to manage, train, and help other analysts grow as they are advancing in their careers,” adds Crunkilton.

-Eventually, a business analyst may enter C-suite positions, like chief information officer (CIO), chief operations officer (COO), or chief technology officer (CTO), depending on what specializations they took on during their career.
+Eventually, a business analyst may enter C-suite positions, like CIO, COO, or CTO, depending on what specializations they took on during their career.

 Business Analyst Education, Certifications, and Skills